qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-contract-management-stackit-aleph-alpha.md

 ## Implementation

 To build the application, we can use the official SDKs of Aleph Alpha and Qdrant.
-However, to streamline the process but let's use [Langchain](https://python.langchain.com/docs/get_started/introduction).
+However, to streamline the process let's use [Langchain](https://python.langchain.com/docs/get_started/introduction).
 This framework is already integrated with both services, so we can focus our efforts on developing business logic.

 ### Qdrant collection

-Aleph Alpha embeddings are high dimensional vectors by default, with a dimensionality of 5120.
-Qdrant can store such vector easily, but that also sounds like a good idea to enable [Binary Quantization](../../../documentation/guides/quantization/#binary-quantization) to save space and make the retrieval faster.
+Aleph Alpha embeddings are high dimensional vectors by default, with a dimensionality of `5120`.
+However, a pretty unique feature of that model is that they might be compressed to a size of `128`, with a small drop in accuracy performance (4-6%, according to the docs).
+Qdrant can store even the original vectors easily, and this sounds like a good idea to enable [Binary Quantization](/documentation/guides/quantization/#binary-quantization) to save space and make the retrieval faster.
 Let's create a collection with such settings:

 ```python
 from qdrant_client import QdrantClient, models